-If we would assume that it would be unlikely for the receptive fields to have as strong variability in their orientational selectivity properties as function of the positions of the neurons in relation to the pinwheel structure, as reported in this study, without also having a strong variability in their eccentricity, then by combining the theoretical analysis in this article with the biological results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}), that would serve as possible indirect support for the hypothesis concerning an expansion of receptive field shapes over variations in the ratio between the two scale parameters of spatially anisotropic receptive fields.
-Thus, if we would assume that the biological receptive fields can be well modelled by the generalized Gaussian derivative model based on affine Gaussian receptive fields, then the biological results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}) are fully consistent with the prediction of such an explicit expansion over shapes of the visual receptive fields, based on the orientation selectivity of visual receptive fields, whose spatial smoothing component can be well modelled by affine Gaussian kernels.
+If we would assume that it would be unlikely for the receptive fields to have as strong variability in their orientational selectivity properties as a function of the positions of the neurons in relation to the pinwheel structure, as reported in this study, without also having a strong variability in their eccentricity.
+Then, by combining the theoretical analysis in this article with the biological results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}), that would serve as possible indirect support for the hypothesis concerning an expansion of receptive field shapes over variations in the ratio between the two scale parameters of spatially anisotropic receptive fields.